Richard Brinsley Sheridan: Early life

 Sheridan was born in 1751 in Dublin, Ireland, where his family had a house on the then fashionable Dorset Street.
 His mother, Frances Sheridan, was an Anglo-Irish playwright and novelist.
 She had two plays produced in London in the early 1760s, though she is best known for her novel The Memoirs of Miss Sidney Biddulph (1761).
 His Irish father, Thomas Sheridan, was for a while an actor-manager at the Smock Alley Theatre in Dublin, but following his move to England in 1758, he gave up acting and wrote several books on the subject of education, especially the standardisation of the English language in education.
 His elder brother was Charles Francis Sheridan.
 His paternal grandfather was The Rev. Thomas Sheridan from County Cavan, who was a close friend of Jonathan Swift.

 While his family was in Dublin, Richard attended the English Grammar School in Grafton Street.
 In 1758, when he was seven years old, the Sheridans moved permanently to England.
 He was a pupil at Harrow School from 1762 to 1768.
 At the end of his 1768 school year, his father employed a private tutor, Lewis Ker, to direct his studies in his father's house in London, while Domenico Angelo instructed him in fencing and horsemanship.

-In 1772, aged 20 or 21, Sheridan fought two duels with Captain Thomas Mathews, who had written a newspaper article defaming the character of Elizabeth Ann Linley, whom Sheridan intended to marry.
+In 1772, aged 20, Sheridan fought two duels with Captain Thomas Mathews, who had written a newspaper article defaming the character of Elizabeth Ann Linley, whom Sheridan intended to marry.
 In the first duel, they agreed to fight in Hyde Park, but finding it too crowded they went first to the Hercules Pillars tavern (on the site where Apsley House now stands at Hyde Park Corner) and then on to the Castle Tavern in Henrietta Street, Covent Garden.
 Far from its romantic image, the duel was short and bloodless.
 Mathews lost his sword and, according to Sheridan, was forced to 'beg for his life' and sign a retraction of the article.
 The apology was made public and Mathews, infuriated by the publicity the duel had received, refused to accept his defeat as final and challenged Sheridan to another duel.
 Sheridan was not obliged to accept this challenge but could have become a social pariah if he had not.
 The second duel, fought in July 1772 at Kingsdown near Bath, was a much more ferocious affair.
 This time both men broke their swords but carried on fighting in a 'desperate struggle for life and honour'.
 Both were wounded, Sheridan dangerously, and he had to be 'borne from the field with a portion of his antagonist's weapon sticking through an ear, his breast-bone touched, his whole body covered with wounds and blood, and his face nearly beaten to jelly with the hilt of Mathews' sword'.
 Mathews escaped in a post chaise.
 Eight days after the bloody affair the Bath Chronicle was able to announce that Sheridan was out of danger.